BastianCtld/Blender-LiDAR-HD-Tool/README.md

 This add-on is designed to provide a lightweight preview of the point clouds to use as a reference for modeling over.
 Its RAM usage is configurable to be as much or as little as you want.

 When needed, this add-on can convert the point clouds into Blender's native Point Cloud objects, for further use with Geometry Nodes, Shader Nodes, and as a shrinkwrap base.

+LiDAR HD Tool is compatible with MacOS, Linux and Windows.

 > [!WARNING]
 > Only the Vulkan and Metal backends are supported for visualization.